project-copilot/fit/step1-human-only-project/README.md

 #### Title: Create a Google Project and enable Google Fitness API
 #### Description:
 Set up a project in the Google Cloud Console, enable the Fitness API, and obtain an OAuth 2.0 client ID and API key.
+##### Technical reference:
+Simple way to deploy the app in a local enviroment using python: python -m http.server Tool for debug Chrome DevTools
 ##### Evidence:
 - Google Project created.
 - Fitness API enabled.